 “It is well-motivated, theorized and written.
 I agree with the author that right-right dilemmas thorny to grapple with, and impressed that (s)he decided to tackle this topic.”

 Parmar, B., Wicks, A., & Ginena, K., Employee Stakeholder Orientation, Job Satisfaction, and Perspective Taking.
-[Stage: Manuscript under review at Journal of Business Ethics]
+[Stage: Manuscript under review at Journal of Management]

 Ginena, K., & Jiang, W. The Ghosts of Hollywood: Navigating Dangers, Invisibility, and Precariousness in the Stunt Profession.
 [Stage: Data analysis underway.
 Target: Administrative Science Quarterly]